‘We’re not giving up much to help a little’: Local artist fronts bill for Ukrainian fundraiser

 “Since this terrible war has begun, I think they’ve become kind of a global symbol of solidarity for Ukraine,” Wilder said.

-As of Thursday, the pair already raised over $12,800 and they were only 6 days into the effort.
+As of Thursday, the pair already raised over $12,800 and they were only six days into the effort.

 “The orders are still flying in.
 We are just amazed and a little overwhelmed because we are a teeny tiny business,” Wilder said.